pinout-xyz/Pinout.xyz/src/en/overlay/uart.md

 # UART - Universal Asynchronous Receiver/Transmitter

 * UART pins in BCM mode are: GPIO 14, GPIO 15
-* UART pins in WiringPi are: 15, 16

 UART is an asynchronous serial communication protocol, meaning that it takes bytes of data and transmits the individual bits in a sequential fashion.